ManyTinyThings/ManyTinyThingsWeb/heat.markdown

     });
 </script>

-Here I show the total energy, which is what you get by adding up the energy of eac particle.
+Here I show the total energy, which is what you get by adding up the energy of each particle.

 Balls knocking each other around is actually a pretty good model of how the world work at the atomic level.
 One big difference: _there is no friction_.
 Lower the friction of the system below an see what happens.